-The key if you want to make your client relationships strong is to find a way to incorporate thoughtfulness into the way you do business.
+If you want to make your client relationships strong, the key is to find a way to incorporate thoughtfulness into the way you do business.
 If you do that successfully, your client relationships really will be as strong as you think they are.

 Featured image: “Business man offering a gift” from Shutterstock.